Edward S. Curtis: Revival of interest

 Though Curtis was largely forgotten at the time of his death, interest in his work revived and continues to this day.
 Casting him as a precursor in visual anthropology, Harald E.L.
-Prins reviewed his oeuvre in the journal American Anthropologist and noted: "Appealing to his society's infatuation with romantic primitivism, Curtis portrayed American Indians to conform to the cultural archetype of the 'vanishing Indian.'
+Prins reviewed his oeuvre in the journal American Anthropologist and noted: "Appealing to his society's infatuation with romantic primitivism, Curtis portrayed American Indians to conform to the cultural archetype of the "vanishing Indian".
 Elaborated since the 1820s, this ideological construct effectively captured the ambivalent racism of Anglo-American society, which repressed Native spirituality and traditional customs while creating cultural space for the invented Indian of romantic imagination.
 [Since the 1960s,] Curtis's sepia-toned photographs (in which material evidence of Western civilization has often been erased) had special appeal for this 'Red Power' movement and even helped inspire it."

 Major exhibitions of his photographs were presented at the Morgan Library & Museum (1971), the Philadelphia Museum of Art (1972), and the University of California, Irvine (1976).
 His work was also featured in several anthologies on Native American photography published in the early 1970s.
 Original printings of The North American Indian began to fetch high prices at auction.
 In 1972, a complete set sold for $20,000.
 Five years later, another set was auctioned for $60,500.
 The revival of interest in Curtis's work can be seen as part of the increased attention to Native American issues during this period.

 In 2017 Curtis was inducted into the International Photography Hall of Fame and Museum.

 Critical reception

 A representative evaluation of The North American Indian is that of Mick Gidley, Emeritus Professor of American Literature, at Leeds University, in England, who has written a number of works related to the life of Curtis:

-"The North American Indian—extensively produced and issued in a severely limited edition—could not prove popular.
-But in recent years anthropologists and others, even when they have censured what they have assumed were Curtis' methodological assumptions or quarrelled with the text's conclusions, have begun to appreciate the value of the project's achievement: exhibitions have been mounted, anthologies of pictures have been published, and The North American Indian has increasingly been cited in the researches of others ...
-The North American Indian is not monolithic or merely a monument.
-It is alive, it speaks, if with several voices, and among those perhaps mingled voices are those of otherwise silent or muted Indian individuals."